Research

 Department of Biostatistics & Informatics

-Faculty in the Department of Biostatistics & Informatics carry out research to develop, evaluate, and improve statistical methods for designing and analyzing health care studies.
+Faculty in the Department of Biostatistics & Informatics carry out research to develop, evaluate, and improve statistical methods for designing and analyzing healthcare studies.
 This research is often motivated by work with co-investigators doing clinical or public health research who encounter design or analysis questions that have not been adequately addressed in existing research literature.
-The following are some of the areas in which we work.
+Explore B&I faculty research topics below.

 Code on multiple computer screens